keeakita/blog/_posts/2016-02-05-OSX-qemu-resolution.markdown

     <key>Graphics Mode</key>
     <string>1920x1080x32</string>

+Reboot after making this change.
 This should get things up and running at 1080p.
 I'm not sure if it's relevant, but I also have the vmware tools installed and am using `-vga vmware` in my qemu options.

 Fix thanks to Christian Simon in the comment section of [this blog post](http://blog.ostanin.org/2014/02/11/playing-with-mac-os-x-on-kvm/) (if you